View Ledger

 -

 View Ledgers are read-only.
-The cell values of a View Ledger are indirectly updated by updating the cell values of its Base Ledger.
-Apart from that, data input and output for a View Ledger can be treated exactly the same as a regular ledger.
+The cell values of a View Ledger are indirectly updated by updating the cell values of its base ledger.
+Apart from that, data input and output for a View Ledger can be treated exactly the same as a ordinary ledger.

 -